Alpha107/Breast-Cancer-Detection-System-using-CNN-Logistic-Regression-and-Random-Forest-Classifier/README.md

 # Breast Cancer Detection System

 This project implements a breast cancer detection system using machine learning techniques.
-It explores three different classifiers—Decision Tree, Logistic Regression, and Random Forest—to classify patients as either having cancer (Malignant) or not having cancer (Benign), based on various input features.
+It explores three different classifiers—Decision Tree, Logistic Regression, Random Forest and CNN—to classify patients as either having cancer (Malignant) or not having cancer (Benign), based on various input features.

 # Project Overview
 The dataset used is from the Breast Cancer Diagnostic Dataset, which contains features calculated from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 These features describe the characteristics of the cell nuclei present in the image.